valerauko/nowplaying.py/README.md

 # nowplaying.py

-Minimal Ubuntu script that posts whatever you're listening to in Clementine or Spotify to Twitter and Mastodon.
+Minimal Ubuntu script that posts whatever you're listening to in Quod Libet, Clementine or Spotify to Twitter and Mastodon.

 ## Usage